QuestPDF/QuestPDF-Documentation/docs/concepts/generating-output.md

 ```

 ::: tip
 Generated images are in the PNG format.
-In order to increase resolution of generated images, please modify the value of the `DocumentMetadata.RasterDpi` property.
+In order to increase the resolution of generated images, please modify the value of the `DocumentMetadata.RasterDpi` property.
 When RasterDpi is set to 72, one PDF point corresponds to one pixel.
 :::